zenhack/whenview/README.md

 `when`, and transforms it into an html document, which can then be passed to a browser for rendering.

-By default, WhenView invokes `when` itself:

-    $ whenview > out.html
-    $ firefox out.html
+If invoked with no arguments, WhenView invokes `when` itself, and then passes the resulting html to the browser.

-If WhenViews's first and only argument is `--stdin`, the input will be read from stdin:
+If WhenViews's first and only argument is `--stdin`, the input will be read from standard input:

-    when --noheader | whenview > out.html
+    when --noheader | whenview --stdin
-    firefox out.html

 Note that the `--noheader` option is required.

-Lynx can render from stdin:

-    whenview | lynx -dump -stdin

-...But unfortunately, lynx doesn't display the tables in a way that looks much like a calendar.
-If you want to use a command line browser, you can use Links:

-    whenview > out.html
+By default, WhenView uses xdg-open to select the browser.
+This can be override with the `-b`/`--browser` option:

-    links out.html
+    whenview -b links

+A file containing the html will be passed as the first argument to the browser.

+If you want to send the html to standard output, you can do something
+like:

+    whenview -b cat

+Any additional arguments are passed through to when itself.

 [1]: http://www.lightandmatter.com/when/when.html